I’m talking about an offshore fishing adventure to catch yellowfin tuna, one of the most preferred species for diners everywhere.

-The yellowfin is a pelagic species that is always swimming, looking for its next meal, which can be any bait species from squid to sardines.
+Tuna are a pelagic species that are always swimming, looking for its next meal, which can be any bait species from squid to sardines.
 In the Gulf, the two most common tuna species are yellowfin and blackfin.
 A giant bluefin will occasionally be boated, but it’s extremely rare.